- History of security clearances

 - Sensitive compartmented information (SCI), which includes intelligence sources, methods, and processes.

-- Special access programs (SAPs), which are highly sensitive projects and programs.
+- Special access programs (SAPs), are highly sensitive projects and programs.

-These special categories are for classified information that has been deemed particularly vulnerable, and eligibility standards and investigative requirements for access to SCI and SAPs clearances are higher than for other clearances.
+These special categories are for classified information that has been deemed particularly vulnerable, and eligibility standards and investigative requirements for access to SCI and SAP clearances are higher than for other clearances.

 Security clearances are active only for the time when an individual holds the original job for which the clearance was designated.
 A clearance holder may be re-investigated at any time, but a formal review is required after the prescribed number of years.